stallman-j/stallman-j.github.io/how-tos/data.md

 ### Water / Other Pollution

-# Fun Recommendations
+# Just for fun

-These aren't data, but just a compilation of recommendations that I find myself repeating.
+- If you feel fondness towards modern-day dinosaurs and appreciate quirkiness, you might enjoy [Rosemary Mosco's monthly bird newsletter](https://newsletter.rosemarymosco.com/).

-- If you feel any fondness towards birds and appreciate quirkiness, you might enjoy [Rosemary Mosco's monthly newsletter](https://newsletter.rosemarymosco.com/).
+- R got you down?
+Or are you an instructor teaching data/R and you are seeking an excuse to procrastinate with funny pictures that may make their way into your lectures?
+Then check out [Allison Horst's artwork](https://allisonhorst.com/everything-else)